openshift/enhancements/enhancements/microshift/microshift-updateability-ostree.md

 1. If previous boot was healthy: **backup data for previous boot**

-1. If current commit is different from previous boot's commit, and there is a backup for current commit:
+1. If current deployment is different from previous boot's deployment, and there is a backup for current deployment:
-   **restore the backup for current commit and proceed with startup**.
+   **restore the backup for current deployment and proceed with startup**.
-   > Existence of backup for "current boot's commit" means
+   > Existence of backup for "current boot's deployment" means
-   > commit already ran on the device, was healthy, and system has rolled back.
+   > deployment already ran on the device, was healthy, and system has rolled back.

 1. If health of previous boot was not persisted: **proceed with startup**
   > (e.g. system was rebooted before health check)